ivanperez-keera/Yampa/README.md

 * Frag: a 3D first person shooting game. https://hackage.haskell.org/package/frag

+A more comprehensive list can be obtained using the reverse dependency finder (http://packdeps.haskellers.com/reverse/Yampa), but only programs uploaded to hackage are listed.

 # Backends

 Yampa is backend agnostic, you can ultimately connect it to any backend you